 The Office of Equity investigates complaints proceeding through formal resolution.
 Depending upon the circumstances, one or more investigators will be assigned from the Office of Equity.
 In some cases, another University office may conduct an investigation under the direction of the Office, or an outside investigator may be retained.
-All investigators are trained on applicable law and the University's policies and procedures.
+All investigators are trained on applicable law and the University's policiesand procedures.
 Depending on the circumstances and in its discretion, the University may either consolidate or sever the investigation and/or sanctioning of multiple complaints involving the same Respondent and/or complaints where the parties have made discrimination, harassment or non-Title IX sexual misconduct allegations against each other.
-In the event a community member with multiple affiliations with the University (e.g. a staff member who is also a student) is found to have violated this policy, the University may initiate multiple sanctioning processes to address the violation in relation to each affiliation.
+In the event a community member with multiple affiliations with the University (e.g., a staff member who is also a student) is found to have violated this policy, the University may initiate multiple sanctioning processes to address the violation in relation to each affiliation.

 During the investigation, the investigator(s) will identify, elicit, and gather evidence related to the alleged misconduct, including inculpatory and exculpatory evidence.
-The burden of gathering evidence sufficient to reach a determination of whether or not a policy violation has occurred lies with the University and not with the parties.
+The burden of gathering evidencesufficient to reach a determination of whether or not a policy violation has occurred lies with the University and not with the parties.

 During the investigation, the Complainant will have the opportunity to describe their allegations and present supporting evidence to the investigator(s).
-The Respondent will have the opportunity to hear the allegations, respond to them, and present supporting evidence to the investigator(s).
+The Respondent will have the opportunity to hear theallegations, respond to them, and present supporting evidence to the investigator(s).

 Investigation meetings are not audio or video recorded by the University, and may not be recorded by any participant.
 Parties and witnesses may take notes during investigation meetings.
 The Complainant and the Respondent will have an equal opportunity to present names of potential witnesses and to propose questions the investigator(s) might ask the other party.
 Complainants and Respondents may identify potential factual witnesses but may not present character witnesses.
 The investigator(s) will take the witness lists provided by the Complainant and Respondent into consideration when identifying the witnesses they will interview and what questions they might ask each witness, but these decisions are solely within the investigator's discretion.
-The investigator(s) retain discretion to limit the number of witness interviews the investigator(s) conduct if the investigator finds that testimony would be unreasonably cumulative, if the witnesses do not have information relevant to the allegations at issue.
+The investigator(s) conduct if the investigator finds that testimony would be unreasonably cumulative, if the witnesses do not have information relevant to the allegations at issue.
 The investigator(s) may also choose to interview other witnesses not identified by the parties.

-Generally, the investigator(s) will meet with each party and each witness separately and may hold multiple meetings with a party to obtain all necessary information.
+Generally, the investigator(s) will meet with each party and each witness separately and may hold multiplemeetings with a party to obtain all necessary information.
 The parties may submit additional materials or information to the investigator(s) at any time before the conclusion of the investigation.

-Report review procedures for matters involving faculty, staff, and student Respondents a.
-Preliminary Investigative Report:
+Report review procedures

+1. Preliminary Investigative Report:

-After each party has had the opportunity to meet with investigator(s), identify witnesses, and suggest questions, and the investigator(s) have completed witness interviews and the gathering of evidence, the investigator(s) will prepare a preliminary investigative report.
-The preliminary investigative report will include a summary of the relevant information provided by the Complainant, the Respondent, and each witness, and either a copy or written summary of all relevant evidence collected during the investigation.
+After each party has had the opportunity to meet with investigator(s), identify witnesses, and suggest questions, and the investigator(s) have completed witness interviews and the gathering of evidence, theinvestigator(s) will prepare a preliminary investigative report.
+The preliminary investigative report will include a summary of the relevant information provided by the Complainant, the Respondent, and eachwitness, and either a copy or written summary of all relevant evidence collected during the investigation.
 The preliminary investigative report will not contain any findings.